In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 You just need your entire gross income for the year plus all of your expenses, including big purchases, equipment, payments to contractors, health insurance, and the like.

-You can also use a free tax calculator service to estimate what your taxes come tax season.
-Here’s one from H&R Block that’s simple to use and works great.
+You can also use a free tax calculator service to estimate your taxes for the upcoming tax season.

 When you’re estimating your taxes for next year, these tips only apply if you’re a sole-proprietor or single-member entity LLC.
 If you’re a traditional LLC or partnership schedule a meeting with your CPA to do a tax estimate session, and make any additional tax payments or purchases if necessary.